Watch a testimonial from ministry partners, Warren and Brenda Pfohl

-If you own real estate (such as a home, vacation property, vacant land, farmland, ranch or commercial property) which is no longer needed for its original purpose or income production, donating it to support Cru may be a great option for you—and it will certainly help to share Jesus and build disciples in wonderful ways!
+If you own real estate (such as a home, vacation property, vacant land, farmland, ranch or commercial property) which is no longer needed for its original purpose or income production, donating it to support Cru may be a great option for you — and it will certainly help to share Jesus and build disciples through the ministries or missionaries you support!

 Naturally, donation of real estate has to make sense financially for you, and for the Cru ministries you want to support.
 This doesn’t always add up for every property, but it can work on many.